ktbarrett/ktbarrett.github.io/_posts/2021-09-27-structured-programming.md

 ### Cleanup or Error Handling at End of a Block

-A common idiom in C where RAII, context managers, `defer`, or `exception` and `finally` statements are not available.
+A common idiom in C where RAII, context managers, `defer`, or `exception` and `finally` statements are not available are `goto` statements which jump to the end of the function where cleanup or error handling occur.
 A typical example might look like...

 ```C